-You may already have “smart” devices and appliances installed in your home without being aware of it.
-If you can adjust your thermostat from your smartphone or switch your lights on and off while you’re on the other side of town – those are considered smart devices.
+Chances are you already have “smart” devices and appliances installed in your home without being aware of it.
+If you can access your thermostat from your smartphone or turn your lights on and off while you’re on the other side of town – those are considered smart devices.

 Smart Leak Detectors

 When a pipe breaks or your basement or crawlspace floods because of heavy rain, it’s pretty obvious that your home is experiencing a major water leak that can cause significant damage.
 But some leaks aren’t as obvious.
 Even minor water leaks from appliances or plumbing pipes can eventually add up, contributing to higher bills and the potential for damage to your home.